Composer / Pianist Josef Alexander

 When setting up an interview, the details usually work themselves out

 quickly and easily.
 Josef Alexander (1907-1992) was a bit more particular

 about deciding whether or not to do it, so I am presenting on this webpage

 second from six weeks later.
 The preliminary one shows how

 the arrangements were made, and the second is the actual interview.

 Prior to the first call, I had sent him a written request, and

-after we spoke he sent a typewritten response (shown at right)
+after we spoke he sent a typewritten response (shown at right) and also included a copy

-featured his latest piece being given its world premiere [shown later on this webpage].
+premiere [shown later on this webpage].